 - Can be left outside in winter.

-- Strong enough to climb on.
+- Strong enough for this toy to be climb on.

 - Different sections are available to make the caterpillar longer or more twisty.